jfrog/artifactory-cli-go/README.md

 $ cd $GOPATH/bin
 ```

-Rename the executable file located in the current directory to art (or art.exe on Windows):
+You'll find the art (or art.exe on Windows) executable there.

 #### Usage